belkale/deeplearning_playground/README.md

 Complicated1
 ------------
-We are seeing an accuracy of 98.08% in predicting complidated data.
+We are seeing an accuracy of 98.08% in predicting complicated data.

     $ python complicated1.py > complicated1_data.csv
     $ python visualize.py complicated1_data.csv